kashyap-aditya/Deep_Learning_Coursera/Readme.md

-A good Facebook group that discusses the courses are here: https://www.facebook.com/groups/DeepLearningAISpecialization/.
+A good Facebook group that discusses the courses: https://www.facebook.com/groups/DeepLearningAISpecialization/.

-Group description:

-> This group is for current, past or future students of Prof Andrew Ng's deeplearning.ai class in Coursera.
-The purpose is for students to get to know each other, ask questions, and share insights.
-However, remember the Coursera Honor Code - please do not post any solution in the forum!